vaibhavbhuva/sunbird-bot-client/README.md

-# Common angular components for Sunbird consumption!
+# Sunbird bot client application
-Contains common UI components powered by angular.
-These components are designed to be used in Chat Bot platforms *(hybird mobile app, web portal, any browser based apps)* to drive reusability, maintainability hence reducing the redundant development effort significantly.
+This is build as Angular library.
+Where this angular library can be integrated into any angular application(like sunbird portal).
+Once we integrate this library into portal user can interact with bot for his queries by navigating through the options provided by the bot.

 # Getting Started

-For help getting started with a new Angular app, check out the Angular CLI.
-For existing apps, follow these steps to begin using .
+To integrate the chatbot client library into portal use the below steps

 ## Step 1: Install the package

-    npm install @project-sunbird/common-consumption --save
+   npm i sunbird-chatbot-client --save

-## Step 3: Import the modules and components
+## Step 2: Import the modules and components
 Import the NgModule for each component you want to use:

-    import { ChatLibModule} from '';
+    import {ChatLibModule, ChatLibService} from 'sunbird-chatbot-client';

     @NgModule({
 	    ...